SteCiu01/DAX-and-Data-Modelling/DAX-Codes/README.md

 #### Control

-Measures to use within the visuals or in the control buttons.
-They let developers control what is displayed in the visuals or what users will be clicking based on some criteria (e.g., username).
+Measures to use within the visuals or in control/navigation buttons.
+They let developers control what is displayed in the visuals or what users will be clicking based on some criteria.

 | Topic | Description | Link |
 |---------|-------------|------|